Myrmidonut/campgrounds/README.md

-# Yelp Camp
+# Campgrounds

 ## Introduction
-Review campsites around the world with a picture, price per night and a fitting description!
+Read reviews of campsites from around the world or write your own ones!

+Simply pick a picture, add the price per night and summarize your experience with a fitting description.

-Or comment on other users campsites with your own impressions!
+Browse the comments on campsites and add your own!

 ***